The Science and Tech

-The story is fantastical, but its near-future world is infused with technological realism.
-You don't need to be a techie to enjoy The Oracle, but if you'd like to delve into the science behind it, read on.
+The story is fantastical, but its near-future world draws heavily on real technology—existing and emerging.
+You don't need to be a techie to enjoy The Oracle, but if you'd like to delve into the blockchain science and tech behind it, read on.

 The Oracle's plot revolves around a particular smart contract.
 Smart contracts are special software applications that run on blockchains.
 Roughly speaking, they're like autonomous bots that faithfully execute as programmed and can control money (cryptocurrency).
 Smart contracts are fueling an efflorescence of new financial technologies, community structures, games, and art forms.